 Installing Googler in Ubuntu

-Unfortunately, Googler is not yet available in Ubuntu warehouses, but it can be installed directly from GitHub by following the steps below:
+Unfortunately, Googler is not yet available in Ubuntu warehouses, but it can be installed directly from GitHub by following the steps below.

 sudo apt-get install git

-• Running the following commands:
+• Clone the repository and install.
+Run the following commands:

 cd /tmp